yannbellot/free-framer-components/README.md

 The association of the 2 components Pattern and Distortion allows the creation of graphic forms of an infinite richness.

+To use Figleaf :
+* Create a framer account
+* Install framer on your computer or access its web version
-To use Figleaf, go to [the project in framer.com Showcase](https://www.framer.com/showcase/project/sOrHUTSYXT7302rRXCrC/) and click on *Duplicate in Framer*.
+* Go to [the project in framer.com Showcase](https://www.framer.com/showcase/project/sOrHUTSYXT7302rRXCrC/) and click on *Duplicate in Framer*.

 ## Overview